 Herding Dogs as House Dogs

-Many people wonder if they adopt a McNab Shepherd or a Border Collie, will they also need to expose the dog to livestock to keep her happy?
+Many people wonder if they adopt a herding dog (like a McNab Shepherd) will they also need to expose the dog to livestock to keep her happy?
 Unfortunately, it’s not an easy question to answer.
 Most herding dogs definitely need a fairly high level of activity as well as a job to do.
-Additionally, some breeds, like Border Collies, tend to have such a strong herding focus that it can overshadow their companionship qualities.
+Additionally, some herding breeds, like Border Collies, tend to have such a strong herding focus that it can overshadow their companionship qualities.
 Many people consider the McNab Shepherd to be the best herding dog, but this may have something to do with the fact that many McNabs are also great companion dogs.

 Randi Fredricks, Ph.D.